Chipotle Pepper: Smoked, Dried Jalapeno

 What is a Chipotle Pepper?

-Chipotle Peppers are smoked, dried jalapenos.
-As jalapeno peppers age, then turn red on the vine to fully ripen and begin to dry.
-These red jalapeño peppers are plucked and smoked for days until dried, turning them into chipotle peppers.
+Chipotle Peppers are smoked, dried jalapeno peppers.
+Most jalapenos are sold green.
+However, as jalapeno peppers age, they turn red on the vine as they fully ripen and eventually begin to dry.
+These red jalapeño peppers are plucked and smoked for days with soaked wood until dried, turning them into chipotle peppers.

 It takes about 10 pounds of jalapeno peppers to make 1 pound of chipotle peppers.

-Chili growers typically pick unripe green jalapenos for selling, but let many stay on the plants to ripen and turn red as long as possible for making chipotle peppers.
-Once they have fairly dried, they are picked then swood moked in chambers or grills for several days.
+Chili growers typically pick unripe green jalapeños for selling, but let many stay on the plants to ripen and turn red as long as possible for making chipotle peppers.
+Once they have fairly dried, they are picked then wood smoked in chambers or grills for several days until completely dry.

 What Do Chipotle Peppers Look Like?